mattslay/Wondershare_PDFelement_Help/README.md

 | Zoom out of page | Ctrl + - |

+## Notes
-Note 1: For Left/Right scrolling with the Arrow keys, if the document is just one page, these keys only work if you are zoomed in on the page, *and* you have clicked on the page thumbnail in the side bar.
+**Note 1:** For Left/Right scrolling with the Arrow keys, if the document is just one page, these keys only work if you are zoomed in on the page, **and** you have clicked on the page thumbnail in the side bar.